chiubaca/notes/permanent-notes/auto-js-sdk-for-any-rest-api.md

 The `OpenAPIClientAxios` class requires parameter object, the minium it needs is for the `definition` property to be populated with a valid path to a valid open-api schema object.
 The  documentation for all valid parameter can be found [here](https://github.com/anttiviljami/openapi-client-axios/blob/master/DOCS.md#parameter-opts).

-Note i've configured the `definition` parameter to point to a `open-api.json`  which is co-located with my `printfulClient.ts` file.
+Note I've configured the `definition` parameter to point to a `open-api.json`  which is co-located with my `printfulClient.ts` file.
 I have pre-downloaded Printfuls open api spec [here](blob:https://developers.printful.com/102d71b9-2e81-41f7-adb5-1cb12b4533b9).